joaoschoen/programming-book/Readme.md

 Hello, my name is João but my nickname online is Hordian so you can call me that instead if it's easier to pronounce, I've been programming since 2015 and have entered the world of Web Development in 2020, I've been streaming the process of writing this book on [Twitch](https://twitch.tv/hordian)

-## What is this

-This is a guidebook about programming, it's going to cover all the knowledge that I have on the field and try to give you a good path to getting into programming even if you don't understand how a computer works.

 ## How I started writing it

 It started writing it kind of by accident, I was doing a job search and taking notes on a spreadsheet of what technologies the job postings were asking for.